 Since 2015, the Spencer Foundation provides funding for the partnership work to (1) bolster the City's efforts to ensure that Pre-K For All services are high quality through the development of a quality monitoring framework; and (2) support the City's efforts to assess pre-K (and eventually, Kindergarten) children's developmental progress.

-Foundation for Child Development Funding
+Support from the Foundation for Child Development

 (PI Raver, Co-Is Morris, Cappella, Allen)